Skip to main content

 California Fair Claims Settlement Practices Regulations (10 CCR 2695)

-A section-by-section analysis of California's Fair Claims Settlement Practices Regulations — every rule your insurer must follow on a property claim, explained in plain English.
+A section-by-section analysis of California's Fair Claims Settlement Practices Regulations — every rule your insurer must follow on a property claim, with case law, real-world examples, and how to use each regulation to your advantage.

 Title 10, California Code of Regulations, Sections 2695.1 through 2695.14 — commonly called the Fair Claims Settlement Practices Regulations — are the detailed rules that govern how every insurance company in California must handle your claim.
 They were promulgated by the Insurance Commissioner under the authority of Insurance Code Section 790.10 and carry the force and effect of law.